 PRIVACY NOTICE

-This document describes how Erudio (‘we, us, our’) use and share personal data (also called ‘Account data’) they receive from you or other sources.
+This document describes how Capquest, on behalf of Erudio, (‘we, us, our’) use and share personal data (also called ‘Account data’) they receive from you or other sources.
 This fully replaces all previous Fair Processing Notices.

-Erudio are registered in England and Wales under company number 8605918 and have our registered office at c/o Wilmington Trust Sp Services (London) Limited, Third Floor, 1 King's Arms Yard, London EC2R 7AF.
-We are a limited company.
+Erudio Student Loans Limited are registered in England and Wales under company number 8605918 and have its registered office at c/o Wilmington Trust Sp Services (London) Limited, Third Floor, 1 King's Arms Yard, London EC2R 7AF.
+They are a limited company.

-Capquest is registered in England and Wales with company number 03772278.
-Its registered office is Belvedere, 12 Booth Street, Manchester, M2 4AW.
-Capquest is authorised and regulated by the Financial Conduct Authority for certain credit-related regulated activities and is registered on the Financial Services Register under registration number 721513.
-It is part of the Intrum Group whose registered UK address is at The Omnibus Building, Lesbourne Road, Reigate, Surrey, RH2 7JP.
+Capquest Debt Recovery Limited ("Capquest") is authorised and regulated by the Financial Conduct Authority for certain credit-related regulated activities and is registered on the Financial Services Register under registration number 721513.

 2. WHAT DO WE USE PERSONAL DATA FOR?